Who manages the reserves?

 Sustainable Investing

 While the Government does not direct the individual investment decisions of its investment entities, nor prescribe climate and sustainability outcomes, the Government expects the investment entities to take into account the impact of climate change on their investments.
-This should be done in a way that best suits their respective mandates, allows them to deliver sustainable returns over the long term, and preserves their reputation with global partners and markets.
+This should be done in a way that is consistent with their respective mandates, allows them to deliver sustainable returns over the long term, and preserves their reputation with global partners and markets.

-The Government has not and does not transfer funds to Temasek or GIC to improve their performance figures.
+Does the Government transfer funds to Temasek or GIC to improve their performance?

-SM Lee Hsien Loong revealed the inner workings of Temasek and GIC in this CNA interview.
+Watch SM Lee Hsien Loong’s CNA interview below where he revealed the inner workings of Temasek and GIC.

 Being included in the NIR framework does not impact the investment strategies of the three entities.

-The NIR framework provides a formula to work out how much the Government can spend from the reserves, based on the expected long-term real rate of return of the investment entities on the framework.
-By basing the Government’s spending on expected long-term real returns of the investment entities on the framework, the investment entities are not pressured to sell assets, realise capital gains, and pay more dividends.
+The NIR framework provides a formula to work out how much the Government can spend from the reserves, based on the expected long-term real rates of return of the investment entities in the framework.
+In doing so, the investment entities are not pressured to sell assets, realise capital gains, and pay more dividends in order to support the Government budget.
 The NIR framework is designed to ensure that the investment returns are tapped for spending in a disciplined and prudent way.

+Unlike dividends, the NIR framework does not require any realisation of cash that needs to be transferred from the investment entities to the Government.
 The Government maintains Government Deposits with MAS as well as a variety of sources of cash flows to meet its liquidity needs for day-to-day operations.
 This enables the Government to manage its liquidity needs independent of the cash flows from the three entities’ investment strategies.
-Unlike dividends, which are separately determined, the NIR framework does not require any realisation of cash that needs to be transferred from the investment entities to the Government.